NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 constant(value:boolean)
 ```

-A constant is a single value (can not be distributed) that can be referenced in function scope.
+A constant is a single value (can not be distributed) that can be referenced in math scope.
 It can be useful to put constants as named entities like this so that they don't appear as "magic value" literals directly in the code.
 This gives a form of documentation of what the constant is.

 ## function